 When I decided to visit Denver, the mile-high city, I expected to see forests, rivers, and snow-covered mountains, but I was disappointed when I landed.

-Denver, at first glance, looked like any other major city in the USA, with urban sprawl, a city center with tall buildings, and a sprinkle of parks.
+At first glance, Denver looked like any other major city in the USA, with urban sprawl, a city center with tall buildings, and a sprinkle of parks.

 You can read more about Denver here, but this page is dedicated to the splendor of The Rocky Mountains National Park.